 - A statutory Mathematics test – 3 papers

-During a child’s learning journey they will move through several ‘transitions’.
+During a child’s learning journey they will move through several transition points.
 Children attending Cannington C of E Primary School make several transitions.
-It is vital we make these moves as smooth as possible to ensure all pupils are able to continue to make good progress.
-Prior to the start of the new school year your child’s previous and new teacher meet to discuss each child as a person and as a learner.
-Termly progress meetings take place between teachers and our Headteacher to ensure every child’s progress is reviewed, supported and challenged appropriately.
+It is vital that we make these moves as smooth as possible to ensure all pupils are able to continue to make good progress.
+Prior to the start of the new school year, your child’s current and new teacher meet to discuss each learner.
+Pupil progress meetings take place between teachers and senior leaders to ensure every child’s progress is reviewed, supported, and challenged appropriately.
 All children spend time with their new teacher in order to begin to develop positive relationships, beginning to get to know one another.

 Our transition from pre-school to Year R begins during the autumn term each year.
-Early discussions between practioners inform and shape the ‘transition process’ for the following year.
+Early discussions between practitioners inform and shape the transition process for the following year.
 On receiving our new intake register during the spring term, our year R teacher and SENCO may begin to visit/meet pupils who will transfer to our school.
-Meetings will take place between practioners including key workers, teaching and support staff, special educational needs coordinators, safeguarding officers and pupil premium mentors from both settings.
+Meetings will take place between practitioners including key workers, teaching and support staff, special educational needs coordinators, safeguarding officers and pupil premium mentors from both settings.
 Detailed records of a child’s individual learning journey are shared.
 On entering Year R all children are now formally assessed to provide a baseline on entry to school.
-This will become a statutory requirement from September 2016.
-We currently use a DFE approved assessment tool that enables practitioners to accurately describe children’s attainment on entry to YR by drawing together evidence of their knowledge of the children from a range of means.
-This includes evidence found within records from previous settings, information from parents that can be validated, and observations of and interactions with the children themselves during their initial period in YR through self-initiated play, small group activities and adult directed tasks.
-This allows us to take account of information that reflects the whole child.

 Transition Point Two